Robert Williams (artist): Early life and education

-Art and comix career
+Career

 In the late 1960s, while doing advertisements and graphics for Roth, Williams was also a productive oil painter.
-It was during this period that he created his "Super Cartoon" paintings, which included Appetite for Destruction (which depicts a robotic rapist about to be punished by a metal avenger) and In the Land of Retinal Delights.
+It was during this period that he created his "Super Cartoon" paintings.
+These included Appetite for Destruction (which depicts a robotic rapist about to be punished by a metal avenger) and In the Land of Retinal Delights.
 These paintings were meticulously created in the style of the old masters, using hand-made paints and multiple layers of varnish.
 The "Super Cartoon" works sold well but were very time-consuming to produce, sometimes requiring more than a year.

 In 1969 Williams joined the Zap Comix collective of artists with the infamous issue number 4 of Zap Comix.
 He flourished within the non-conformist, anti-establishment art movement of that time, along with Robert Crumb, S. Clay Wilson, Gilbert Shelton, Spain Rodriguez, Rick Griffin, and Victor Moscoso.
-That same year, he created Coochy Cooty, his seminal underground comix antihero.
+That same year he created Coochy Cooty, his seminal underground comix antihero.
 His creation was unleashed in 1970 in Coochy Cooty Men's Comics and in many issues of Zap Comix, and is still alive today in Williams's oil paintings.
 1970 was also the last year of Williams employment with Roth studios.

 Many of Williams' comix and "Super Cartoon" paintings were included in his first book, The Lowbrow Art of Robt.
 Williams, which was published in 1982 by Rip Off Press.
-The title of the book was meant as a statement about the highbrow tone of the art world, which was antithetical to Williams's artwork.
+The title of the book was meant as a statement to the highbrow tone of the art world, which was antithetical to Williams's artwork.

 In the 1980s, Williams became involved with the punk rock movement and found his next audience.
 During this period, he published Zombie Mystery Paintings, which influenced and inspired a multitude of artists with its vibrant, sexy, and ultra-violent images.
 These works were done quickly, on rough canvas, and were sold via a waiting list due to heavy demand.
 In addition to Williams's books, the popularity of his work was established in galleries known for lowbrow art, such as Billy Shire's La Luz de Jesus Gallery, 01 Gallery, and the Tamara Bane Gallery.

 Visual Addiction was Williams's next book of paintings.
 The works it contained were more tightly rendered and began to contain detailed background elements and vignettes.
 This book also contained Williams's "Rubberneck Manifesto," which stated that "Something dead in the street commands more measured units of visual investigation than 100 Mona Lisas!"

 Williams published several more books as his work progressed in content, style, and size.
 His paintings moved from "zombie sex" to quantum mechanics and had sold-out shows on both coasts, generating demand for them from around the world.
 He influenced other artists and gave them a voice through publications such as Art?
 Alternatives in 1992, and later, Juxtapoz Art & Culture Magazine.
 Williams founded Juxtapoz in 1994; the magazine propelled many new artists to fame and rose to become one of the most-circulated art magazines.